 The other moment takes place after the heist, when Alain Delon visits Yves at his house.
 Alain looks into the dark closet, and Yves just smiles.
 It shows that he is no longer afraid.
 His demons are gone because he has gained redemption through his friendship.

-The Yves Montand character, Jansen, is someone whom I identify with very much.
+The Montand character, Jansen, is someone whom I identify with very much.
 He has a noble spirit that is hard to find in movies today.
 He knows about loyalty and also sacrifice.

 Le cercle rouge is a film with little dialogue and a lot of atmosphere.
-Jean-Pierre Melville, a gentleman who believed in the philosophy (very much like the Asian philosophy) of the code of honor, could edit a film and work a camera like no other.
-He’s given me moments of inspiration that I have used for some of my films, like A Better Tomorrow, The Killer, and Hard Boiled.
+Melville, a gentleman who believed in the philosophy (very much like the Asian philosophy) of the code of honor, could edit a film and work a camera like no other.
+He has given me moments of inspiration that I have used for some of my films, like A Better Tomorrow, The Killer, and Hard Boiled.
 His movies had a coolness and a style that separated him from other filmmakers of his time.